cloudposse/atmos/website/docs/integrations/atlantis.md

 ## How it Works

-With `atmos`, all of your configuration is neatly defined in YAML.
+With Atmos, all of your configuration is neatly defined in YAML.
 This makes transformations of that data very easy.

-The `atmos` tool supports (3) commands that when combined, make it easy to use `atlantis`.
+The `atmos` tool supports (3) commands that, when combined, make it easy to use Atlantis.

 1. Generate the `atlantis.yaml` repo configuration: `atmos atlantis generate repo-config`
 2. Generate the backend configuration for all components: `atmos terraform generate backends --format=backend-config|hcl`